xt-zhang/xt-zhang.github.io/zxt.md

 ### 文章
 9. Extreme representations of semirings, with C. Chen, B. Dubsky, H. Jonsson, V. Mazorchuk, E. Westin and J. Zimmermann. (arXiv:1806.06501)

-8. Analogues of centralizer subalgebras for at 2-categories and their 2-representations, with M. Mackaay, V. Mazorchuk and V. Miemietz, to appear in **J. Inst.
+8. Analogues of centralizer subalgebras for fiat 2-categories and their 2-representations, with M. Mackaay, V. Mazorchuk and V. Miemietz, to appear in **J. Inst.
 Math.
 Jussieu.** (arXiv:1802.02078, doi:10.1017/S1474748018000555.)

 7. Indecomposable manipulations with simple modules in category O, with K. Coulembier and V. Mazorchuk, to appear in **Math.
 Res.
 Lett.** (arXiv:1709.00547)